 72b.
-To your knowledge, over the past 4 weeks, has you child been concerned that eating will make him or her vomit (i.e., involuntarily) or cause diarrhoea to the extent that it has restricted the amount or type of food that s/he eats?
+To your knowledge, over the past 4 weeks, has your child been concerned that eating will make him or her vomit (i.e., involuntarily) or cause diarrhoea to the extent that it has restricted the amount or the type of food he/she eats?